mp-se/gravitymon/README.md

 http://gravmon.local/

 The main page shows the device readings; gravity, angle, temperature and battery charge.
 If the checkbox is active then the device will never go into sleep mode.
 This is useful if you are collecting angle/tilt for calibration.
-If this is unchecked the device will go into sleep mode and the web UI is no longer accesible.
+If this is unchecked the device will change mode as explained before.

 ![Status](img/index.png)